Scientists map genome of Indian cobra: How does it help fight snakebite

 Damage to public property: Who bears the cost and what the Supreme Court said

 "It is about time we modernise anti-venom development by leveraging genomics, recombinant protein expression, and synthetic antibody development technologies.
-The Indian cobra genome and the catalogue of target toxins are a blueprint needed to do this," professor R. Manjunatha Kini of NUS Biological Sciences explains.
+The Indian cobra genome and the catalogue of target toxins are a blueprint needed to do this," Professor R. Manjunatha Kini of NUS Biological Sciences explains.

-"It will provide a complete platform for developing a safe, universal anti-venom for snake bite victims all over India and neighboring countries," Kini told IANS.
+"It will provide a complete platform for developing a safe, universal anti-venom for snakebite victims all over India and neighbouring countries," Kini told IANS.

 How big is the problem?